 Want more ideas?

-Tips to get kids to eat more veggies
+Tips to get babies to eat more vegetables

 Vary your own diet

 Breastfeeding?
 Then your diet may be just as important as baby’s!